syalunin/quantum-vortices/README.md

 - Intel MKL
 - Arpack-ng

-## Usage
+### Building
-To build the project, run the 'make' command in the root directory.
-This will generate the executables.
+To generate the executables, run the 'make' command in the root directory.

 ## Gallery